 What is Retail Price Index (RPI)?

 In the United Kingdom, Retail Price Index (RPI) is a measure of inflation published monthly by the Office for National Statistics.
 It measures the change in the cost of a representative sample of retail goods and services.
 The RPI is used by the government as a base for various purposes, such as social housing rent increases.

 What else will I need to pay in addition to HOP Payments?

+You will need to pay for the buildings insurance for the property.
+We will arrange the insurance and recharge this to you.
+Our group policy will be at a lower cost than you could find on the open market.
 You will pay the Service Charge if there is one.
 This charge is common across the UK for properties where there are communal areas.
 It normally pays for items such as the upkeep of the communal areas, the block management costs and external repairs.